yuki-kadokawa/cyclic-policy-distillation/README.md

 Finally, all of the learned local policies are distilled into a global policy for sim-to-real transfer.

 ## Video
-https://youtu.be/UxRnZcLIe3c
+Overview and Experiments of CPD are available as following link. https://youtu.be/UxRnZcLIe3c

 ## Installation